wpilibsuite/frc-docs/source/docs/software/vscode-overview/viewing-console-output.rst

 |Opening Riolog View|

 By default, the RioLog view will open automatically at the end of each roboRIO deploy.
-To launch the RioLog view manually, press Ctrl+Shift+P to open the command palette and start typing "RioLog", then select the WPILib: Start RioLog option.
+To launch the RioLog view manually, press :kbd:`Ctrl+Shift+P` to open the command palette and start typing "RioLog", then select the WPILib: Start RioLog option.

 Riolog Window
 ~~~~~~~~~~~~~